Ayush196043/NLP-Notes-beginner-to-advance/README.md

 # 9️⃣ FastText

-FastText represents words using character-level information.
+FastText represents words using **character-level information**.

-This makes it useful for:
+This makes it particularly useful for:

 * Rare words
 * Misspellings